bUnit-dev/bUnit/docs/site/docs/getting-started/writing-csharp-tests.md

 ***

-The following happens in the test above:
+The test above does the following:

-1. Create a new instance of the disposable bUnit <xref:Bunit.TestContext>, and assign it to ctx using the `using var` syntax, to avoid unnecessary source code indention.
+1. Creates a new instance of the disposable bUnit <xref:Bunit.TestContext>, and assigns it to `ctx` variable using the `using var` syntax to avoid unnecessary source code indention.
-2. Render the `<HelloWorld>` component using <xref:Bunit.TestContext>, which is done through the <xref:Bunit.TestContext.RenderComponent``1(Bunit.Rendering.ComponentParameter[])> method.
-We cover passing parameters to components elsewhere.
+2. Renders the `<HelloWorld>` component using <xref:Bunit.TestContext>, which is done through the <xref:Bunit.TestContext.RenderComponent``1(Bunit.Rendering.ComponentParameter[])> method.
+We cover passing parameters to components on the <xref:passing-parameters-to-components> page.
-3. Verify the rendered markup from the `<HelloWorld>` component, using the `MarkupMatches` method.
+3. Verify the rendered markup from the `<HelloWorld>` component using the `MarkupMatches` method.
 The `MarkupMatches` method performs a semantic comparison of the expected markup with the rendered markup.

 > [!TIP]
 > Learn more about how the semantic HTML/markup comparison in bUnit works, and how to customize it on the <xref:semantic-html-comparison> page.